 Web server log files are used to record information about our site, such as system errors.

 Unfortunately, the transmission of information via the Internet is not completely secure.
-Although we employ security measures to protect the information provided by you, NHS CFH cannot guarantee the security of your data transmitted to our site and any transmission is at your own risk.
+Although we employ security measures to protect the information provided by you, Apira cannot guarantee the security of your data transmitted to our site and any transmission is at your own risk.
 Once we have received your information, we will use appropriate security procedures and features aimed at preventing any unauthorised access, unlawful processing, accidental loss, destruction or damage.

 Accessing and updating your information